-Founded by Peace Corps Volunteers working in collaboration with a community of people living with HIV, Hope Through Health works to expand access to healthcare for all individuals through community-driven initiatives in partnership with the public sector in Togo, West Africa.
+Founded by Peace Corps Volunteers working in collaboration with a community-based organization, Hope Through Health delivers effective, efficient, community-driven health care in the neglected nation of Togo, West Africa.

 2012 Annual Report